 The reported trip comes as North Korea struggles to feed its population and faces increasing pressure from the international community to end its nuclear weapons program.
 Kim could be seeking support from China for these problems.

-North Korean state media did not mention any state visit to China, and China's Foreign Ministry and the Communist Party leadership office that handles relations with North Korea told The they didn't know anything about a Kim Jong Un visit.
-In the past, China has confirmed such visits only after they're finished.
+North Korean state media made no mention of any state visit to China, and China’s Foreign Ministry and the Communist Party leadership office that handles relations with North Korea told The Associated Press they didn’t know anything about a Kim Jong Un visit.
+In the past, China has only confirmed such visits after they’re done.
 Kim Jong Il visited China in May and August of last year.

 Despite the confusion in Seoul, there were signs that a high-profile visitor was in China.